NTIG-Uppsala/Cafeteria-skylt/Documentations/tests.md

 ![Unittest](../Documentations/images/chooseDirectory.jpg)
 * Lastly choose "test*.py" so that all files beginning their name with test will be run as demonstrated below:<br> <br>
 ![Test naming](../Documentations/images/testNaming.jpg)
-# Before running tests
-* Make sure that the [local setup](localSetup.md) has been followed
-* Run [startServer.py](../RaspberryPi/configuration/startServer.py) and keep it running during testing